vlvovch/Thermal-FIST/docs/quickstart.md

 The external dependencies are minimal.
 The core library has no external dependencies.
 The thermal fitting routines use the MINUIT2 library from CERN ROOT which is included as a standalone package.
-If a ROOT installation with MINUIT2 is found in the system, then it is used instead.
+If a ROOT installation with MINUIT2 is found in the system, MINUIT2 from the installation is used instead.

 The QtThermalFIST GUI frontend requires the open source [**Qt5 framework**](http://qt-project.org) to be installed.
 Otherwise the GUI frontend is not built.